d-miller/d-miller.github.io/about.md

 ## About me

-I'm a Northwestern psychology Ph.D. student, currently investigating how and why some students move into and out of science and technology fields.
+I'm a Northwestern psychology Ph.D. student, [http://journal.frontiersin.org/article/10.3389/fpsyg.2015.00037/full](currently investigating) how and why some students move into and out of science and technology fields.

 Before Northwestern, I received my B.S. in Mathematical Physics from Harvey Mudd College and then pursued science education research through UC Berkeley's [Technology Enhanced Learning in Science (TELS) Center](http://telscenter.org/).